Using PLU and SKU numbers

 Improved Data and Analytics

-With all inventory uniformly tracked and identified by SKU, your sales reports and analytics become much more useful.
+With all inventory uniformly tracked and identified by SKU, your sales reports and analytics become much more helpful.
 POS reports can break down sales and profits by specific product variants rather than just lumping all similar items together.

 Setting it up is very easy.